Orono, Maine

-Since 1865 it has been the location of the University of Maine, established as a land-grant institution and the state's flagship educational institution.
+Since 1865, it has been the location of the University of Maine, established as a land-grant institution and the state's flagship educational institution.
 In the fall of 2018, the university enrolled 11,404 students at Orono.
 Not including university residents, the town's population was 11,183 at the 2020 census.
+It contains the census-designated place of the same name.